Wole Soyinka: Later years

-Personal life

-Soyinka has been married three times and divorced twice.
-He has eight children from his three marriages and two other daughters.
-His first marriage was in 1958 to the late British writer Barbara Dixon, whom he met at the University of Leeds in the 1950s.
-Barbara was the mother of his first son, Olaokun.
-Then his daughter Morenike.
-His second marriage was in 1963 to Nigerian librarian Olaide Idowu, with whom he had three daughters – Moremi, Iyetade (deceased), Peyibomi – and a second son, Ilemakin.
-Soyinka youngest daughter is Amani.
-Soyinka married Folake Doherty in 1989.
-They have three sons, Tunlewa, Bojode and Eniara.

-In 2014, he revealed his battle with prostate cancer.

 Religion

-On Sunday, 20 November 2022; during a public presentation of his two-volume collection of essays, Soyinka said in relation to religion:
+In November 2022, during a public presentation of his two-volume collection of essays, Soyinka said in relation to religion:

 "Do I really need one (religion)?
 I have never felt I needed one.
-I am a mythologist. ...
+I am a mythologist...
 No, I don't worship any deity.
 But I consider deities as creatively real and therefore my companions in my journey in both the real world and the imaginative world."